 All correspondence should be sent to: Vincenzo Mele, Università di Pisa, Dipartimento di Scienze Politiche, via Serafini 3/A, 56126 Pisa (Italia).

-- Peer review process will be cared by the international editorial board, following the anonymous double peer review process.
-The editors will choose the reviewers of the editorial board on the base of their expertise and invite them by email for the review.
+- Peer review process will follow the anonymous double peer review process.
+The editors will choose the reviewers on the base of their expertise and invite them by email for the review.

 - Reviewers can accept or decline.
 If they decline, they will be asked to suggest alternative reviewers.
 If they accept, they will have a deadline to submit the review to the journal.